sportsdunia logo

 After the beginning of Gameweek 1 of the new season, the FPL players’ prices change on a daily basis due to the impactful transfer activities by the FPL managers.
 If many managers record a transfer in for a player, the player can gain £0.1m for a day.
 Meanwhile, on the opposite side, if many managers record a transfer out for a player, the player can lose £0.1m per day.
 The player price changes happen overnight UK time.
 The FPL players' price changes also affect FPL managers' budgets, while the managers can earn or lose budget valuations, according to the changes in the players' valuations.

-Before the end of Gameweek 1 of the Premier League 2025/26, we got the examples of price risers in FPL.
-Although the FPL managers are busy adding or removing multiple players at the moment, three players have been named in the list of FPL price rises in the early period of the season.
-Here, we are discussing the FPL price rises before the end of Gameweek 1 of the 2025/26 season.
+Even before the end of Gameweek 1 of the Premier League 2025/26, we got the examples of price risers in FPL.
+Initially, three players were named in the list of FPL price rises.
+Later, two more players have experienced FPL price rises, while more than 10 players have suffered price falls.
+Here, we are discussing the FPL price rises and falls after Gameweek 1 of the 2025/26 season.

 FPL Price Risers after Gameweek 1 in 2025/26 Season